Course Title: Interior Design Professional Practice

 Overview of Assessment

-You will be assessed on how well you meet the course learning outcomes and on your development against the program capabilities.
-The evidence for your learning outcomes will be in the design projects you present through a variety of visual and verbal means.
+You will be assessed on how well you meet the course’s learning outcomes and on your development against the program learning outcomes.

-Linked Course Learning Outcomes: CLO2, CLO3, CLO4, CLO5, CLO6
+Linked Course Learning Outcomes: CLO1, CLO2, CLO3, CLO4, CLO5

-Assessment 2 - Coursework - Speculative Professional Practices - 30%
+Assessment 2 - Professional Portfolio - 50%

 Feedback will be given on all assessment tasks.

 If you have a long term medical condition and/or disability it may be possible to negotiate to vary aspects of the learning or assessment methods.
-You can contact the program coordinator or Equity Learning Services if you would like to find out more.
+You can contact the program coordinator or Equitable Learning Services if you would like to find out more.

 Your course assessment conforms to RMIT assessment principles, regulations, policies, procedures and instructions.